akr7205/TA-JS-DOM-and-Events-TJaaaf/block-BJaaes/index.md

 2. You can't use number in the name field
 3. Not a valid email
 4. Phone number can only contain numbers
-5. Password must contain at least a symbol and a number
-6. `__` can not be blank

 Once the form is valid it should alert `User Added Successfully!`